danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 Now that our API is registered, we need to take note of the following (public) properties, to later on configure our Lambda Authorizer correctly:

 - Token issuer: this is basically your Auth0 tenant.
 It always has the format `https://TENANT_NAME.REGION.auth0.com`.
 For example `https://danillouz.eu.auth0.com/`.
-- JWKS URI: this returns a <a href="https://auth0.com/docs/jwks" target="_blank" rel="noopener noreferrer">JSON Web Key Set (JWKS)</a>, which will be used by the Lambda Authorizer to obtain a public key from Auth0 to verify the token (more on that later).
+- JWKS URI: this returns a <a href="https://auth0.com/docs/jwks" target="_blank" rel="noopener noreferrer">JSON Web Key Set (JWKS)</a>, which will be used by the Lambda Authorizer to obtain a public key from Auth0 to verify the token signature (more on that later).
 It always has the format `https://TENANT_NAME.REGION.auth0.com/.well-known/jwks.json`.
 For example `https://danillouz.eu.auth0.com/.well-known/jwks.json`.
-- Audience: this is `identifier` that was provided at step `3`.
+- Audience: this is the `identifier` that was provided at step `3`.
 For example `https://api.danillouz.dev/account`.

-You can also find these values in the "Quick Start" section of the Auth0 API details screen (you were redirected here after registering the API).
+You can also find these values in the "Quick Start" section of the Auth0 API details screen (you were redirected there after registering the API).
 For example, click on the "Node.js" tab and look for these properties:

 - `issuer`
 - `jwksUri`